Meet

 Barry

-Fleischer
+Fleischer (Saxophone)

 Barry

-tenor, Alto, baritone saxophone; flute, Clarinet - 5/22/55
+Fleischer, tenor, Alto, baritone

-the age of 14.
-Studied music with private teachers,
+been playing professionally since the age of 14.
+Studied

-and attended Julius Hart School of Music Summer Program,
+School of Music Summer Program, Choate Summer Music

-and Woody Herman almunis Phil Wilson, University of
+Herman almunis Phil Wilson, University of Bridgeport,

-Bridgeport, Music Education Program.
-While playing in
+Music Education Program.
+While playing in the Duke Ellington

-under the direction of Willie Ruff and Dwike
+of Willie Ruff and Dwike Mitchell, of

-Slam Stewart, Benny Carter, Clark Terry,
+Stewart, Benny Carter, Clark Terry,

 Earl Warren, Dick Katz, Oliver Jackson,